Woodbine Brotherhood Synagogue

-Woodbine Brotherhood Synagogue is a historic Jewish synagogue at 612 Washington Avenue in Woodbine, Cape May County, New Jersey, United States.
+The Woodbine Brotherhood Synagogue is a historic Jewish synagogue at 612 Washington Avenue in the borough of Woodbine in Cape May County, New Jersey, United States.
 According to a historical marker on the property, it was founded by Russian Jews fleeing pogroms in the 1890s.

-It was built in 1896 and added to the National Register of Historic Places in 1980.
+It was built in 1896 and was documented by the Historic American Buildings Survey (HABS) in 1979.
+It was added to the National Register of Historic Places on September 17, 1980, for its significance in architecture, religion, and social history.

 Sam Azeez Museum of Woodbine History

 The building now houses the Sam Azeez Museum of Woodbine History.
 Exhibits include the community's Russian Jewish immigrant heritage, local history and culture.